wb666greene/AI-Person-Detector/README.md

       This views the "dashboard" which does the basic functions like setting the notification mode, viewing a camera, etc.
       When headless, you control it from this webpage, or via MQTT messages from your home automation system.
 This is only a starting point for you, but you can evaluate the AI performance, and with a WiFi connected Cell Phone adjust camera positions.
+- here is a screen shot of how I've modified the Viewer-Controller flow for my use, although I'm still testing/debugging so the watchdog is not wired up. https://github.com/wb666greene/AI-Person-Detector/blob/master/sample/Controller-Viewer.jpg

 #
 #### Now you can run the AI same as in before but leaving off the -ls option.